Debrecen: Culture

 Debrecen is the site of an important choral competition, the Béla Bartók International Choir Competition, and is a member city of the European Grand Prix for Choral Singing.
 Every August the city plays host to a flower festival.

 Economy

 The development of Debrecen is mainly financed by agricultural, health and educational enterprises.
-The city is the main center of shopping centers in Eastern Hungary.
-The Forum Debrecen is the largest shopping center in the region.
-Debrecen is one of the most developed cities in Hungary, the regional center of international companies such as National Instruments, IT Services Hungary, BT, Continental, BMW, CATL and Healthcare Manufacturers (Teva Pharmaceutical Industries Ltd. and Gedeon Richter Plc.).
+The city is the main centre of shopping centres in Eastern Hungary.
+The Forum Debrecen is the largest shopping centre in the region.
+Debrecen is one of the most developed cities in Hungary, the regional centre of international companies such as National Instruments, IT Services Hungary, BT, Continental, BMW, CATL and Healthcare Manufacturers (Teva Pharmaceutical Industries Ltd. and Gedeon Richter Plc.).